deadlyvipers/dojo_rules/introduction.md

 this was suposed to be a short introduction
-I love the git courses an Ruby
+I love the git courses but my favorite  Code School path is Ruby